FredChamp/ReadTheDocTest/Tutorials/src/Tuto01Basic.rst

 Properties.cmake
 ~~~~~~~~~~~~~~~~~

-This file describe the project information and requirements :
+This file describes the project information and requirements :

 .. code-block:: cmake